opencog/atomspace/examples/flow/README.md

 in Atomese, that apply transformations to streams of Values and Atoms.

-These networks are used to process, transform, work with, remember, discard, store, retreive, send, memorize, summarize dynamic, time-varying flowing data streams.
+These networks are used to process, transform, work with, remember, discard, store, retrieve, send, memorize, summarize dynamic, time-varying flowing data streams.
 These are manipulated in the local, "current" AtomSpace, but are generally data that arrives from sensory devices, or are commands sent to "motors" to move, or agents to act.